Do you speak a foreign language?

 The ACTFL Oral Proficiency Interview is the most widely recognized language assessment.
 It can be used in academic or career settings where the individual is required to provide external verification of language proficiency.
 It is a standardized procedure for global assessment of functional speaking ability and is a prestigious, nationally-recognized assessment.

 Students are assigned one of the ten ratings or levels of proficiency, ranging from Novice Low to Superior.
 A certificate is issued with the designated level.

 Test takers pay ACTFL directly for the test; the Foreign Language Instructional Center does not receive any part of the testing fee.
 Our role is simply to proctor the exam.

-To register for the Oral Proficiency Interview or for more information from the ACTFL, visit www.languagetesting.com
+To register for the Oral Proficiency Interview or for more information about the Certified Proficiency Testing Program by ACTFL, click here

 Test takers should contact FLIC at FLIC@umes.edu or 410-651-6543 before scheduling their test in order to reserve proctor dates.
 (Testing is available during normal UMES business hours.)
 In addition, time can be reserved in the FLIC lab for individual study on a space-available basis for 30 days prior to the test date.
 Contact FLIC for individual study reservations.